Saskatchewan Roads - TCH 16/SK 11

-Westbound in Maidstone, a weight restriction on one direction of Highway 21 (can't make out which) requires a detour of following the ubiquitous green truck signs.
-I'm just in it for the radiant, possibly radioactive NEW sign.
+In Maidstone on what's now the former TCH 16, a weight restriction on one direction of what's now the former SK 21 (likely north through town) requires a detour of following the ubiquitous green truck signs.
+Rich Piehl gave me this westbound photo; I'm just in it for the radiant, possibly radioactive NEW sign.

 Into Alberta on TCH 16